Siblings and Cousins of Frances de Harne

 The older Frances was born on October 31st, probably in 1860 in Funchal, Madeira, and baptised there on Nov.
 18, 1860 in the parish of Santa Luizia.
 She was only 18 years old on the voyage of the Ravenscrag to Hawaii, and we are told that she left Madeira because of an abusive stepfather.
 She became a housekeeper for the Portuguese Consul Jason Perry (1826-1883), and she ended up marrying Manuel Pereira Mendonēa (1850-1937), who was the consul's nephew, with their marriage taking place on Jan.
 31, 1880 in Waialua, Oahu.
 Manuel had been born on January 24, 1850 in the parish of Pedro Miguel on the island of Faial (Fayal) in the Azores, and he came to Hawaii about 1874, probably on a whaling ship, as his older brother Joseph (1846-1927) had arrived in the islands in the same manner a few years before.

 Frances and Manuel lived initially in Honolulu, where a daughter was born, but they sailed the following year to Half Moon Bay in California, where more children were born.
 They later moved north to Alameda County, and Manuel listed his post office address as the town of Newark when he was naturalized as a U.S. citizen on Feb.
 9, 1892 in the San Mateo County court.
 Next, they were living in Milpitas during the U.S. Census of 1910, with their children Frank, Flora, John and George.
 Manuel listed his occupation on this census as a hay farmer.
 Frances died on February 8, 1919 in Milipitas, and Manuel is shown a short time later in the census of 1920 living as a widower on Milpitas Road with his children Flora, John and George.
-Next, he is shown during the 1930 census living with the family of his daughter May Maze on North Mathilda Road in San Jose.
+Next, he is shown during the 1930 census living with the family of his daughter Mary Maze on North Mathilda Road in San Jose.
 He died on January 29, 1937 in nearby Sunnyvale.
-Frances and Manuel are buried together as Francesca and Manuel Mendonsa in the Santa Clara Mission Cemetery, where their daughter Mary also lies.
+Frances and Manuel are buried together as Francesca and Manuel Mendonsa in the Santa Clara Mission Cemetery, where their daughter Mary and her second husband Manuel Maze also lie.

 Manuel Perry Mendosa (1882-1944) was born either on June 1, 1882 in Half Moon Bay, according to the California Death Index, or on June 2 or 3 according to his World War I draft registration.
 He married Louisa (Louise) Soares on April 3, 1905, probably in Santa Clara County, and with whom he had at least three children.
 There is much confusion in the various online genealogies between Manuel and his father, as they both had the same name, and both lived in Santa Clara County for much of their lives, with the younger Manuel living for a time in Mountain View, and later at 139 Murphy Ave. in San Jose.
 He died on Dec.
 9, 1944 in Santa Clara County.